Crochet Book Cuff Pattern

 - Ch 6, dc in 4th ch from hook and in next 2 ch, [(slip st, ch 3, 3 dc) all in next ch-3 space of previous row] 3 times; turn – 4 blocks made.

 - Continue in this manner until 7 Blocks across are made.
-If using a different yarn than our suggestion, you will make a decision to reduce the amount of blocks or add more blocks.
+If using a different yarn than our suggestion, you will make a decision to reduce the number of blocks or add more blocks.

-- To make the band, 1 side will be continually reducing to create a flat edge while the other side will continue to grow by 1.
+- To make the band, 1 side will be continually reduced to create a flat edge while the other side will continue to grow by 1.
 This is because of the diagonal stitching that we are doing.
 To reduce on the one side to form a rectangular band, slip st across first 3 dc, * (slip st, ch 3, 3 dc) all in next ch-3 space of previous row; repeat from * to last ch-3 space; turn, in this direction, you will be making a block in the last space.

 - Ch 6, dc in 4th ch from hook and in next 2 ch, [(slip st, ch 3, 3 dc) all in next ch-3 space of previous row].
 Slip st in last space; turn, do NOT make a block in last space.
 See video for clarification if confused.